dvorakjt/vunity/README.md

 # Vunity

 Vunity is a video chat application built with Spring Boot & Angular in conjunction with the WebRTC API.
 Vunity allows users to host real-time video chat calls.
 Within a meeting, users can video chat in real time, talk over a text message channel, and share their screen.
-Outside of an active meeting, Vunity allows users to create, edit, and delete meetings, view upcoming meetings as well as a calendar of all scheduled meetings, invite guests.
+Outside of an active meeting, Vunity allows users to create, edit, and delete meetings, view upcoming meetings, view a calendar of all scheduled meetings and invite guests to meetings.

 Please visit https://vunity.link for the currently deployed site.